citkane/typedoc-theme-yaf/README.md

 ## <a href="https://citkane.github.io/typedoc-theme-yaf/">Live Example</a>

 ## Usage
 The documentation content and navigation is fully cross-linked with n-depth expanding drawers.
-Contexts are automatically expanded and highlighted in both directions, so there exists a singular DRY mechanism for the reader to know their context from.
+During user navigation events, contexts are automatically expanded and highlighted in both directions, so there exists a singular DRY visual mechanism for the reader to keep their place from.

 ### Versioning